 This means everyone I dated was a Christian.
 Or so they said.
 They all said they were a Christian, like over half of America says they are, but who they were as a Christian was not the kind of Christian I was.

 To most of these guys credit, they tried to figure out how to date a pastor at least once.
 I give them brave props for that one.
-But now after being married to John for 21 years I can’t even remember their names.
+But now after being married to John I can’t even remember their names.
 I still want to give them brave props for trying.

 As I learned, and I’m sure you know, anyone can say that they are a Christian.
 Anyone can do some of the behaviors expected of a Christian.
 Maybe you are one who says you are a Christian but don’t live your life by the principles of God’s word.
 Maybe you are also a pastor who is dating.
 Wherever you are on this spectrum, you need to find a match who has the same kind of faith as you.